 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 Choosing the right gift can be tricky but this list will help!
 We’ve added links to websites and products, (and yes, the ads and links that appear on our blogs are partners of HaveUHeard.
 ALL opinions and products mentioned in our blogs are 100% our own.
 We hope you will patronize these businesses.
 Partnerships like these make HaveUHeard possible.)
+Here is a list of restaurants for that special weekend.

-TV– One of the most requested items by students as many of them will actually be moving into their own apartments and can no longer share with their roommate or the family.
+TV– One of the most requested items by students as many of them will actually be moving into their own apartments after graduation and can no longer share stuff with their roommate or the family.
 Look at some of the Smart TV’s.
 They have come down significantly in price.
 Check out Best Buy, Walmart, and Target, for some great discounts.

 Apple Watch – This watch keeps track of time (of course, its a watch) but also keeps track of their fitness routines, tracks sleep and lets them access their texts, calendar, music and whatever other apps they choose to have on the watch.
 I bought my daughters the Apple 3 instead of the Apple 4 and saved some money by purchasing a level down model.
 You can also grab different bands so they can change up their look to go with their outfit or their mood.
 We like Best Buy, Target, Walmart or Amazon (unless heading to the Apple store).

 Fitbit Versa – It isn’t just about staying in shape anymore.
-My daughters challenge themselves, competing against each other or s with friends, keep track of their fitness routines, and even tracks their sleep.
+My kids challenge themselves, competing against each other or with friends, keep track of their fitness routines, and even tracks their sleep.
 Being out in the real world can be stressful, and now their watch (rather than you) can remind them through notifications to exercise.
 The Fitbit ionic works with Bluetooth headphones and stores and plays music – perfect for when they head to the gym or are out for a run.
 We like Best Buy and Target.

 Google Home or Mini – They work on voice command; you simply speak your command at the speaker and it responds.
-We don’t think it will do your students’ homework or clean for them (unless it is synced with a robot vacuum which is also possible.)

 Amazon’s Alexa Dot – This is one of my favorites.
 It is affordable, acts as a speaker, can make phone calls, keep track of a shopping list, answer a multitude of questions, etc. We rarely get dressed anymore before asking Alexa for the weather.
 Occasionally sales come up on Amazon and when they do I usually jump on it and buy a few at a time.